Build Excel Automation Add-in: C#, VB.NET, C++

 Choose Add-in Express COM Add-in and click OK.
 This starts the COM Add-in project wizard.
 The wizard allows choosing your programming language (C#, VB.NET or C++) and specifying the oldest Office version your add-in needs to support.

 Choosing a particular Office version will add corresponding interop assemblies to the project.
 Later on, in case you need to support an older or a newer Office version, you will be able to replace interop assemblies and reference them in your project.
-If you are in doubt, choose Microsoft Office 2002 as the minimum supported Office version (because Automation add-ins are supported in Excel 2002 - 2019).
+If you are in doubt, choose Microsoft Office 2002 as the minimum supported Office version (because Automation add-ins are supported starting with Excel 2002).
 If you need background information, see Choosing interop assemblies.

 Choose your programming language and the minimum Office version that you want to support and click Next.
 The wizard allows creating add-in projects targeting several Office applications.
 Since we create an automation add-in, naturally, we select Excel.